EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 	- e.g., “I prefer to release the proof that I have an Italian passport rather than releasing the passport itself”.
 - **non-linkability preferences**:
 	- e.g., “I prefer to release the piece of information that, merged with the other party knowledge, identiﬁes me the less”.

+These preferences are hard to express with classical access control mechanisms.

 ----------------------------------------------------------------